 to date we have raised over R2 million for animal welfare.

-Compass Cares has partnered with the Centre for the Rehabilitation of Wildlife (CROW) for the past seven years and raised R1.3 million through the calendar campaign.
-These funds have allowed CROW to fulfil their commitment to the rescue, rehabilitation and release of orphaned and injured wild animals, as well as educate the public on the protection of all natural resources.
+Compass Cares has partnered with the Centre for the Rehabilitation of Wildlife (CROW) and to date has raised over R1.3 million through our annual calendar campaign, helping them fulfil their mission of rescuing, rehabilitating and releasing orphaned and injured wild animals.